Some BJP leaders will be behind bars in next few days, claims Sanjay Raut | Politics

 - India

-Shiv Sena MP Sanjay Raut on Monday said his party should not be threatened with the use of central agencies, and claimed some BJP leaders will be behind bars in the next few days.
+Days after the opposition BJP levelled allegations of corruption against some leaders of the Uddhav Thackeray-led government in Maharashtra, Shiv Sena MP Sanjay Raut on Monday said his party should not be threatened with the use of Central agencies and claimed that ''three and a half'' leaders of BJP will be behind bars in the next few days.

-Refusing to name the leaders he was referring to, Raut told reporters that he will disclose the same on Tuesday during a press conference at the Shiv Sena's headquarters in Mumbai, where key party leaders will be present.
+Raut told reporters that he will disclose the names of the BJP leaders on Tuesday during a press conference at the Shiv Sena headquarters in Mumbai, where key party leaders will be present.

-He also claimed that former state minister Anil Deshmukh, arrested by the Enforcement Directorate (ED) in a money laundering case in November last year, will be out of the jail soon.
+He also claimed that former state home minister Anil Deshmukh, arrested by the Enforcement Directorate (ED) in a money laundering case in November last year, will be out of jail soon.

+The BJP has in the past levelled allegations of corruption against leaders of the Uddhav Thackeray-led Maha Vikas Aghadi (comprising the Shiv Sena, NCP and Congress) government in Maharashtra.

 “Don't threaten us with the use of central agencies.
 We are not going to get scared.
 Do whatever you want, I can't be scared off,” he said.